sarahliz24/SMARA-Cancer-Support/README.md

     <img src="documentation/requestcontact-readme.png">
 </details>

-a.
-Request Contact section
+### Request Contact
-This section contains a form the user can fill out to request a member of the group contact them for further information.
+This section contains a form the user can fill out, to request a member of the group contact them for further information.
 The inclusion of the last name is optional, which is of benefit to the user as they may not feel confident on first contact to provide their full name (increasing trust in the group and the site).
-The user can enter either email or a phone number as they prefer - this gives the user the confidence to select the contact method they feel most comfortable with.
-The phone number section is limited to 16 characters, to minimise entry of an incorrect number, whilst also allowing for data entry in the full international dialing code format.
-Radio button options at the end of the form allow the user to indicate which service they may be interested in exploring, which will help the group member making contact to be well prepared for the first contact encounter with the user and to help make the ensuing contact more relevant.
+The phone number section is limited to 16 characters, to minimise risk entry of an incorrect number, whilst also allowing for data entry in the full international dialing code format.
+Radio button options at the end of the form allow the user to indicate which service they may be interested in exploring, which will help the person making contact with them to be well prepared for the first contact encounter with the user, helping to make the ensuing contact more relevant.
+Only one radio button can be selected.
+The submit button changes colour (background and text) on mouse hover, to make it clear it is being selected.

 <details><summary>Contact Us</summary>
     <img src="documentation/contactus-readme.png">
 </details>

-b.
-Contact Us section
+### Contact Us
 This section provides the user with a contact name, email and phone number for the group.
 This provides transparency for the user, and allows the user to make contact directly if they feel more comfortable with this.
 A map is also included showing the location of the group's main office (at the medical clinic), allowing the user to know where the group is located.

 ## Future Features

+### Donate button
-1. Donate button - addition of a donate feature to help increase group funds
+* Addition of a donate feature to help increase group funds.
+This would be a 'donate' button added to the header section that would take the user to a secure online payment area to make a donation.

-2. Addition of an Up to date events page - currently events are communicated to users via the group's facebook page.
+* Addition of an 'events' page.
+Currently events are communicated to users via the group's facebook page.
 If the static site is successful, the addition of a page that would show both past and upcoming events would benefit the user as they could see how they could become involved in the group's activities without directly accessing the primary services (as detailed on the landing page).
 It would also benefit the group as it would increase the visibility of upcoming events, and encourage visitors to donate towards events they are interested in.

-3. Information page for volunteers
+* Addition of an information page for volunteers, explaining how to get involved in the group and what types of volunteer opportunities are available.
+This would help to increase the volunteer base of the group.

 # Testing